ritasabri/rita-cyber-ed/README.md

 - **Bank Heist Lab** : students defend a mock financial cloud environment against AI-generated phishing
 - **Red Team Model** : using GenAI as a classroom security partner, not a cheating tool
 - **Foundations Audit** : mapping existing course content to the NICE Framework

-Learn more at the **NICE K–12 Cybersecurity Education Conference, June 2026, Philadelphia**.

 ---